Previously : IndusSoft

 • Click Save button

-When this option is turned on, Syncrify client will send the backup log to the server, which then converts that into a CSV file and saves it to a local folder.
-These files are located off of $INSTALLDIR/ClientBackupLogs folder.
+When this option is turned on, the Syncrify client will send the backup log to the server, which then converts that into a CSV file and saves it to a local folder.
+These files are located on the $INSTALLDIR/ClientBackupLogs folder.

-The first token contains a date value represented in milliseconds since January 01, 1970.
-The second token holds total bytes transferred.
+The first token contains a date with the value represented in milliseconds since January 01, 1970.
+The second token holds the number of milliseconds the backup ran for.

 File format